IRB Protocol Submission and Review

 Request a Classroom or Lab Presentation

 The Human Research Protection Program provides educational resources and training opportunities for those involved in human subjects’ research.
-Faculty can arrange for class or lab presentations to discuss ethics, the history of human subjects’ research and/or application process.
+Faculty can arrange for class or lab presentations to discuss ethics, the history of human subjects’ research and/or the application process.
 To schedule a presentation, please contact the IRB Compliance Administrator at firstname.lastname@example.org.